Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Conclusion

 \section{Conclusion}

 We presented Gimbal360, a framework for completing $360^\circ$ panoramas from a single unposed perspective image by explicitly addressing the geometric and topological mismatch between Euclidean diffusion priors and spherical panoramas.
-By introducing a Canonical Viewing Space, a Differentiable Auto-Leveling module for stabilizing unposed inputs, and a topologically equivariant generation strategy that preserves the intrinsic $S^1$ periodicity, our method produces structurally consistent omnidirectional completions.
+By introducing a Canonical Viewing Space, a Differentiable Projective Canonicalization module for anchoring inputs, and a topologically equivariant generation strategy that preserves the intrinsic $S^1$ periodicity, our method produces structurally consistent and seamless omnidirectional completions.

-\textbf{Limitation and Future Work.} Like many generative outpainting methods, the completion process remains largely data-driven and offers limited explicit control over the generated scene layout.
-Incorporating controllable conditioning signals such as layout, depth, or semantic guidance may improve user control over the generation process.